Practicall Teamλ︎

 I started community outreach with Linux, running install parties and workshops across London.
 I introduced hundreds of people to Linux, mainly Ubuntu, covering a wide range of development tools and workflows.

-I joined forces with FossBox, which ran free workshops on Linux for the community in London.
+I joined forces with FossBox, which ran free workshops on Open Source Software (OSS) for the community in London.
 I created a workshop on using Inkscape for creating graphics using Scaler Vector Graphics.
+Inkscape is the tool I used to create custom graphics for all my work.

 Afternoon workshops on Wednesdays at University College London (UCL).
 Event posters were designed and created by myself and posted around the University with help from their computer society.
 This was mostly people curious coming along to ask questions, although a good percentage were installing Linux and many of the tools I recommended.
 Demos of specific tools were done on request (and I also learned a lot from the questions that were asked).